The Role of Information Diffusion in the Evolution of Social Networks: Link Creation Mechanisms

 To quantify the statistical tendency of users to create shortcuts, let us consider every single link creation in the data as an independent event.
 We test the null hypotheses that links to grandparents, origins, and triadic nodes are generated by choosing targets at random among the users not already followed by the creator.

 We label each link $\ell$ by its creation order, $1 \leq \ell \leq L$, where $L$ is the total number of links.
 For each link, we can compute the likelihood of following a grandparent by chance:

-where $N_G(\ell)$ is the number of distinct grandparents seen by the creator of $\ell$ at the moment when $\ell$ is about to be created; $k(\ell)$ is the in-degree of $\ell$'s creator at the same moment; and the denominator is the number of potential candidates to be followed.
+where $N_G(\ell)$ is the number of distinct grandparents seen by the creator of $\ell$ at the moment when $\ell$ is about to be created; $N(\ell)$ is the number of available users in the system when $\ell$ is to be created; $k(\ell)$ is the in-degree of $\ell$'s creator at the same moment; and the denominator is the number of potential candidates to be followed.
 The indicator function for each link $\ell$ denotes whether the link connects with a grandparent or not in the real data:

 The expected number of links to grandparents according to the null hypothesis can be then computed as:

 and its variance is given by:

 while the corresponding empirical number is: